rkwa-dan/aqua-observability/README.md

 Firstly we will setup the exporters and check that the data is available for Prometheus to 'scrape' from.

-Deploy the Node Exporter (where possible) on your VM/Worker nodes, and the PostgreSQL exporter for each instance of AquaDB.
+Deploy a PostgreSQL exporter Prometheus instance for each instance of Aqua databases (Scalock and SLK Audit)

-Where you are using a AWS RDS Postgres or Microsoft Azure PostgreSQL server for both Aqua DB's, you only need to deploy one PosgresQL exporter.
+Where you are using a AWS RDS Postgres or Microsoft Azure PostgreSQL server for both Aqua DB's, you only need to deploy one Posgres SQL exporter.

 If you're using the Aqua Advanced Deployment Architecture and are using the containerised deployment of Databases, you can deploy two of the Postgres exporters as illustrated in the diagram.
 ### Docker